YSTEMandChess/app.ystemandchess.com/README.md

 To stop the images, use the command `docker-compose down`.

+***Important Note:
-***Important Note: You need to run the bash script every time you make changes to a file and want to see them. `This only applies to changes outside of the YStemAndChess folder.`
+1. You need to run the bash script every time you make changes to a file and want to see them. `This only applies to changes outside of the YStemAndChess folder.`
 You need to run `docker-compose down`, build the docker images using `bash tag_build_containers.sh`, and then `docker-compose up -d` to restart the virtual machine.
 Also, make sure you run the terminal AS AN ADMINISTRATOR!!!!!!***

+2. If you are trying to launch the project on "http://localhost/" , ensure that `npm i dotenv` is ran in the following fodlers inside the project.
+(chessClient, chessServer, stockfishServer)

 # Running Tests in YStemAndChess Directory